 See the Data Storage article for more details.

-RocksDB is used to persist locally the data that transactions operate with.
+RocksDB is used for low-level key-value storage engine in Exonum.
 This storage engine provides high efficiency and minimal storage overhead.

 ListIndeximplements an array list